ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-curiosity.md

 ### For your Journal

 Think about something that has been a long-time interest/passion of yours.
-Perhaps gardening, a handcraft, political advocacy, volunteerism, music... anything that has engaged you, fascinated you and inspired you.
+Perhaps gardening, a handcraft, political advocacy, volunteerism, music ... anything that has engaged you, fascinated you and inspired you.

 * How has this contributed to your growth?
 * How has your interest in this been renewed over time?